docker/docs/content/compose/project-name.md

 ## Example use cases

 Compose uses a project name to isolate environments from each other.
-You can make use of this project name in several different contexts:
+There are multiple contexts where a project name is useful:

 - On a development host: Create multiple copies of a single environment, useful for running stable copies for each feature branch of a project.
 - On a CI server: Prevent interference between builds by setting the project name to a unique build number.